samplchallenges/SAMPL8/README.md

 Of course, we also appreciate it if you cite any overview/experimental papers relevant to the particular SAMPL challenge you participated in.

 ## What's here
+- Host-guest challenge files for the CB8 challenge and results from this challenge
-- Host-guest challenge files for the CB8 challenge.
+- Host-guest challenge files for the GDCC challenge.
 - [Host-guest participation instructions](https://github.com/samplchallenges/SAMPL8/blob/master//host_guest_instructions.md) with information on the submissions format, etc. Submission templates are available in the the subdirectories for individual host-guest systems.

 ## What's coming